-NOTE: FY23 Final Cherry Sheets and FY23 Final Chapter 70 Aid and Net School Spending Requirements have been used to compile this Recommendation.
-Preliminary FY24 figures will be incorporated once the Governor's Budget for FY24 is released in March.
+NOTE: FY24 Preliminary Cherry Sheets, FY24 Preliminary Chapter 70 Aid & Net School Spending Requirements dated 2/23/23 have been used to compile this Adopted Budget.

 Above is the breakdown of assessments to the three communities including the Town of Middleton.